video | August 29, 2017

 Your Sales Operations Guide to Strategic Revenue Growth

 Joining us for today’s show is Brad Reynolds, an executive who knows a thing or two about running a strategic sales operations function.
 Today’s topic is focused on how Sales Operations improves the efficiency of the sales team to increase revenue per head.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
 Brad and I leverage the How to Make Your Number in 2018 Workbook as a guide for our questions.
-Review the latest to answer questions in the Sales Operations phase starting on page 402 of the Sales Strategy section.
+Review SBI’s How to Make Your Number in 2018 to answer questions in the Sales Operations phase starting on page 402 of the Sales Strategy section.

 As the Director of Sales Operations and Enablement at Kimberly-Clark Professional, Brad is going to demonstrate how to improve the efficiency of the sales team.
 Kimberly-Clark Professional is the B2B arm of Kimberly-Clark Corporation with global brands such as Kleenex, Scott, WypAll, and Kimtech.
 Brad has been with Kimberly-Clark Professional the past eleven years, serving the past four years leading sales operations and enablement.